Updated: May 13th, 2026

 Final thoughts on relationships and weight loss

-I know that it can be challenging to stick to a healthy diet and exercise plan when the people closest to you are paying less attention to their health, or when they don’t seem to understand.
+Sticking to a healthy diet and exercise plan can be challenging plan when the people closest to you aren’t paying as much attention to their health, or don’t seem to understand why it’s important to you.

 But it’s still completely possible to achieve your goals, and it all starts with understanding exactly how these relationships can impact your efforts, and what to do about it.

-And remember Rosa’s story as an example– if you do share health goals with someone in your life, you can reach those goals together!
+And remember, if you share health goals with someone in your life, you can reach those goals together – just like Rosa did with her spouse!